We provide benefits and services to sustain families and individuals and assist them to achieve independence.

 Subsidized day care for children of low-income families or who have been placed with working foster parents.

 If you are a client of the Department of Social Services, please contact your case manager for assistance.
-If you're unable to reach him or her, Information and Referral is staffed 24 hours a day and can be reached either by dialing 211 or at this website.
+If you're unable to reach him or her, our county Human Services Coalition's Information and Referral service is staffed 24 hours a day and can be reached either by dialing 211 or through their website.

 Other transportation-related links which may be useful: